-Mealtime is much more than a time to eat, it is an opportunity to build communication, relationships, and to educate.
+Mealtime is much more than a time to eat.
+It is an opportunity to build communication, relationships, and to educate.
 Studies have shown the teens who eat five to seven meals with their family each week are twice as likely to get A's and B's in school.
 Mealtime should be a pleasant time.
 When people are upset it can impact digestion.
 It is not a time for power struggles.
 Give the family a variety of choices and let them select their meal and proportions.
 Turn electronic devices off and choose to use the time together in a productive and meaningful way.
-Work together to get the meal on the table and to clean up afterward.

 1. Hygge Dinner by Inviting Dinner Guests

 Invite interesting people, from church, neighborhood or your husband's work, to join your family for a meal.
+During times of lockdown, a family member could deeply study a historical person, and then come to dinner as that person.
+Family members could ask questions and try to discover who this person is impersonating!
 Getting to know others is often a broadening experience.
 Leave stress behind and enjoy the time together.

 3. Share a Book